-When I became a mother I knew I wanted to stay and home to raise my kids but I also knew I needed a work at home business.
+When I became a mother I knew I wanted to stay and home to raise my kids but I also knew I needed a work at home job to contribute to our family income.
 This article is for parents who find themselves in the same boat of wanting to work from home but not knowing exactly what they can do to make money from home.
-Here, I have compiled a bunch of Work At Home Mom (WAHM) Success Stories and few WAMD success stories as well.
-I hope you find some inspiration as you read the stories of Work At Home Businesses and connect with what may work for you!
+Here, I have compiled a bunch of Work From Home Job Success Stories.
+I hope you find some inspiration as you read the stories of stay at home moms and dads who have been able to create work from home jobs for themselves.
+Good luck connecting with what may work for you!

 Debra Cohen of Homeowners Referral Network

 I recently transitioned from a SAHM to a WAHM.
-I had been a museum educator and classroom teacher prior to having my son in 2009.
+Prior to having my son in 2009, I had been a museum educator and classroom teacher.
 I struggled with the idea of going back to work full-time.
 The lackluster economy and expensive childcare costs led me to choose “mommyhood”.
 However my passion for education and the arts helped me to develop my consulting business.

 Shnieka L. Johnson of SJ Arts and Education Consulting